 The citrus component of the drink is not lemon but lime, and the sweetener is not syrup but elderflower liqueur.
-But leaving the theoretical peculiarities aside, the Peruvian Elder Sour is one delicious cocktail.
+Leaving the theoretical peculiarities aside, the Peruvian Elder Sour is one delicious cocktail.

-Last but not least, the El Capitan, the fourth of the Peruvian classics.
-It's quite different from all the other drinks that rely on a citric component to complement the subtle grape flavor from the Pisco.
+Last but not least, the El Capitan is the fourth of the Pisco Classics.
+It's different from all the other drinks that rely on a citric component to complement the subtle grape flavor of the spirit.

-This drink is reminiscent of the classic Manhattan cocktail as the original recipe calls for two elements only: Pisco and Vermouth.
+This drink is reminiscent of the classic Manhattan cocktail - the original recipe calls for two elements only: pisco and vermouth.
 More modern interpretations also incorporate a dash of cocktail bitters.

-Dating back to the mid-1800s, the El Capitan is not only the oldest known Pisco cocktail but also a few years older than its cousin, the Manhattan.
+Dating back to the mid-1800s, the El Capitan is not only the oldest known Pisco Cocktail, it is even a few years older than its cousin, the Manhattan.

 Andean Dusk Cocktail